 Suspect in custody after police shooting on Las Vegas Boulevard

-The public is being advised to avoid the 6100 block of South Las Vegas Boulevard after an officer involved shooting Wednesday night.
+The public was asked to avoid the 6100 block of South Las Vegas Boulevard after an officer involved shooting Wednesday night.

-Las Vegas police were investigating a police shooting on Las Vegas Boulevard late Wednesday night.
+Police shot and critically injured a man who opened fire on Las Vegas officers late Wednesday night on Las Vegas Boulevard, authorities said.

-The shooting occurred around 10:45 p.m. in the 6100 block of Las Vegas Boulevard South, and the suspect was quickly taken into custody, according to the Metropolitan Police Department.
+Around 10:45 p.m., a woman called officers for help.
+Soon after, another person exited a nearby vehicle and opened fire on police, Capt.
+Carlos Hank with the Office of Internal Oversight and Constitutional Policing said early Thursday morning.

 Contact David Wilson at dwilson@reviewjournal.com.
 Follow @davidwilson_RJ on Twitter.